-Unlocking the Future: Quantum Technology in Space! - YaNoticias
+Unlocking the Future: Quantum Technology in Space! - YANoticias

 # How Quantum Key Distribution Works

-Quantum Key Distribution utilizes the principles of quantum mechanics, specifically the properties of photons, to securely transfer keys used for encryption.
+Quantum Key Distribution utilises the principles of quantum mechanics, specifically the properties of photons, to securely transfer keys used for encryption.
 This method offers several advantages over traditional methods:

 – Tamper Resistance: Any attempt to intercept quantum keys would disturb the photons’ quantum state, alerting the sender and receiver to potential security breaches.

-– Long-Distance Communication: Satellites equipped with QKD technology can transmit keys over vast distances, significantly minimizing latency.
+– Long-Distance Communication: Satellites equipped with QKD technology can transmit keys over vast distances, significantly minimising latency.

 # Pros and Cons of Quantum Key Distribution